bogdro/wipefreespace/README.md

 WipeFreeSpace wipes the following things (when supported by the backing library):

-- free space (space in unused blocks/clusters)
+- free space (space in unused blocks/clusters),
-- free space in partially used blocks (also called the "slack space")
+- free space in partially used blocks (also called the "slack space"),
-- deleted files' names and other data that can be used to undelete a file (like the journal)
+- deleted files' names and other data that can be used to undelete a file (like the journal).

+Supported filesystems:

+- Ext2/3/4
+- NTFS
+- XFS
+- ReiserFSv3
+- ReiserFSv4
+- FAT12/16/32
+- MinixFS
+- JFS
+- HFS+
+- OCFS

 WipeFreeSpace does NOT decrease the amount of available free space when working.